 The EOI is for the design, engineering, procurement, construction and commissioning of a land-based terminal that can handle 7.5 million tonnes per year of LNG, including receiving, unloading, storage and re-gasification facilities.

 The project is expected to be built on a build-own-operate basis for 20 years, with ownership then transferred to the Bangladeshi government or a company nominated by the government at no cost.

-“We are getting huge response from companies,” the second source said, adding companies from Japan, South Korea and India had indicated their interest.
+“We are getting huge response from companies,” the second source said, adding that companies from Japan, South Korea and India have indicated their interest.

 The project developer will be required to arrange the necessary financing.

-The South Asian country began importing LNG from Qatar on a regular basis in the last year through the country’s first floating storage and regasification unit (FSRU).
+Bangladesh began importing LNG from Qatar on a regular basis in last year through the country’s first floating storage and regasification unit (FSRU).

 It has scrapped plans to build additional floating LNG import terminals after its second FSRU comes online.
-(Reporting by Ruma Paul; Editing by Christian Schmollinger and Mark Potter)
+(Reporting by Ruma Paul; editing by Christian Schmollinger)